captnBill/maquette_k8s/README.md

 deployed with a standard deployment with no (1) replicas.
 Can be modified for scalability.

-accessible via ingress at `django.local`
+accessible via ingress at `django.local` through a ClusterIP service.